callred22/RESTFul-API-Project/README.md

 # What this API does:

-## CHECK TO SEE IF database is filled, if not then it pre-fills data from apis into local database
+## The first step is check to see if the database is filled.
+If not, then it pre-fills data from APIs into local database.

-## GET
+## GET Request
 User sends blank get request to api and receives average totals per state (medicare/zipcodes & covid/zipcodes) as JSON User can get user data (nothing private)
 User can get all medicare data